benbusby/piro/README.md

 #### Wheels
 The main component that needs setting up is the two servo wheels for the RazTot.
 This is pretty straightforward and just requires a few male->female jumper cables.

-Each motor has three wires: ground (brown), power (red), and signal (yellow).
+Each motor has three wires: ground, power, and signal.
+For the servos I purchased, the corresponding colors for these were brown, red, and yellow.
+If you purchased different servos, make sure to look up what the proper colors are on your model.

 Take three jumper cables and plug the male side into the slots for each wire.
 With the female side of the cable, attach it to [the correct GPIO pins on the Raspberry Pi](https://pinout.xyz/#).

 Using that pin layout, the power cable for each wheel should go in the top right two pins labelled "5V".
 The ground cables can go on any pin labelled "Ground" in that diagram.
 The signal cables can go to any of the BCM pins that don't have labels next to them in parentheses.
 Keep track of which wire is going where, otherwise the wheels probably won't work.
 Repeat for the other wheel and you're good to go!